Curriculum

 All students must successfully complete 4 credits of English in grades 9-12.

-ARCHE - English 9 (Required, 1 credit, Honors and College Prep) ARCHE is a foundational freshman course that integrates History, Bible and English curriculums.
-Arche comes from the Greek word for beginnings, and the goal of ARCHE English is to establish two foundational skills: expository writing and literary analysis.
+English 9 (Required, 1 credit, Honors and College Prep) The goal of English 9 is to establish two foundational skills: expository writing and literary analysis.
 To fulfill this goal, students will focus on the areas of grammar, vocabulary, writing (emphasis on essay writing), and a variety of literature/literary genres.
 The focus thematically for the year will be what various literary texts reveal about the nature of humankind and the individual's relation to God, himself or herself, society, and the world.
 Students will compare these different philosophies with the truth revealed in Scripture about the condition of humankind, including the truths of original sin and redemption.
 Ultimately, the goal is that the student will grow in understanding of truth so that he/she is able to actively engage such texts, rightly discern their meaning, and properly apply them to his/her life.

 English 10 (Required, 1 credit, Honors and College Prep) - This foundational English class builds on the ninth grade curriculum, preparing students for an in-depth look at literature and composition in eleventh and twelfth grades.
 The class stresses expository writing skills, themes in literature, basic public speaking skills, vocabulary development, and research.
 This class also includes an overview of British literature, including Beowulf, MacBeth, Twelfth Night, Cry the Beloved Country, A Tale of Two Cities, and poetry.
 In order to take Honors English, students must be recommended by their current 9th grade teacher, have at least an average of 83 in Honors English 9 or at least an average of 93 in their current College Prep English 9 at the time of class registration, and have shown a consistent work ethic and above average writing ability.